 I am an avid breastfeeding supporter.
 When I had my first daughter breastfeeding did not come naturally for me.
 I had a horrible lactation consultant, no friends or family members who had breastfed and practically no help with figuring it all out.
+The amount of anxiety I had, trying to make breastfeeding work was intense!
 I don’t want this to happen to anyone else who wants to nurse their little ones.

 A breastfeeding mom can get hangry (hungry and angry)

 A breastfeeding mom need lots of extra calories, lots of extra hydration.
-Feed these mamas.
-Give them easy and healthy snacks.
+Feed yourself.
+You need easy and healthy snacks.
 With my first daughter my letdown caused me to feel nauseous.
 I had to have a snack (even in the middle of the night) to fight the urge to puke.
 Prepackaged, healthy granola bars were my favorite.
 I discovered Kind bars when I was nursing and they are still my go to snack.

 Breastfeeding can be painful.

-In the beginning a breastfeeding mom has to deal with milk coming in which frequently ends up causing engorgement.
+In the beginning you have to deal with milk coming in which frequently ends up causing engorgement.
 Boobs that feel like bowling balls!
 Awesome!
 Clogged ducts are fun too.
 Did you know that you have milk ducts in your armpits and those can get clogged too?
 Some women even lactate from their armpits.
 Yikes.

 These awesome Lansinoh Thera Pearl 3 in 1 Breast Therapy pads are a lifesaver.
 They can be heated or cooled.
 The best part is you can just stick them in your bra.
 No need to use a huge heating pad that heats up your whole chest.
 Seriously.
 This is a must have item!